Friends of the Center Research Awards

 Project: Radical Welcome in Youth Performing Arts Spaces on Chicago’s South Side

-Alana Vehaba, Ph.D. student in Justice and Social Inquiry
+Alana Vehaba, doctoral student, Justice and Social Inquiry

 Project: Harnessed Flames: Analyzing Self-immolation in Tibet and its Impact in Exile